Conviva/conviva-react-native-appanalytics/README.md

 # conviva-react-native-appanalytics
 ## Application Analytics for Conviva React Native Sensor
 Use Application Analytics to autocollect events, track application specific events and state changes, and track users anonymously.
-Please refer to [Android](https://github.com/Conviva/conviva-react-native-appanalytics-android-bridge) and [iOS](https://github.com/Conviva/conviva-react-native-appanalytics-ios-bridge) Bridge Sensors for more details.
-They are internally built on top of the [Android](https://github.com/Conviva/conviva-android-appanalytics) and [iOS](https://github.com/Conviva/conviva-ios-appanalytics) Native Sensors.
+The React Native Bridges are internally built on top of the [Android](https://github.com/Conviva/conviva-android-appanalytics) and [iOS](https://github.com/Conviva/conviva-ios-appanalytics) Native Sensors.

 ## Installation